mpkrass7/m_pkfire/content/post/2022-07-08-rolling-stone-analysis/index.md

-### The Measures We Have
+## The Measures We Have

 In less than two minutes, we have complete data on all 500 songs in the list!
 I'm almost upset with how easy this was compared with scraping the data from Rolling Stone Magazine.
 Great job Spotify.
-Still, we might wonder why I bothered to gather this info given I already did it before even if its cleaner and faster.
+Still, we might wonder why I bothered to gather this info given I already did it before even if it is cleaner and more reliable.
 But as I said above, the other reason I went through the trouble to pull this was for the beautiful quantitative measures we can get for each song on the list.
 I'll show why these are so useful for my purposes in a little bit.
 As an example of what we have, below I show some new measures we have for stronger.

 ```python